-Students should not use any elevator unless they are in possession of an Elevator Pass issued by the School's Doctor under guidelines from the Ministry of Health and the School.
+Students should not use any elevator unless they have an Elevator Pass issued by the School's Doctor under guidelines from the Ministry of Health and the School.
 Temporary Passes are issued with dates clearly stating duration of the pass and will be collected at the end of the physical recovery of an injury according to medical recommendation.